AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/associate-approval-with-work.md

    -->

 1. Click **Save**.
 1. (Optional) Click Edit Approval Process if you want to modify the existing approval you attached to the item.
 This changes the global approval process to a single-use approval process.
-For more information, see the section [Modify a global approval process for use on a specific object](#modifying-a-global-approval-process) in this article.
+For more information, see the section [Modify a global approval process for use on a specific object](#modify-a-global-approval-process-for-use-on-a-specific-object) in this article.

-## Modify a global approval process for use on a specific object
+## Modify a global approval process for use on a specific object {#modify-a-global-approval-process-for-use-on-a-specific-object}

 Your Workfront administrator or group administrator creates global approval processes for you to use, as described in [Create an approval process for work items](../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/create-approval-processes.md).
 You can modify a global approval process to suit any specific needs of the project, task, or issue where you are associating it.